aesgu001/AP-tictactoe/README.md

 | --- | --- |
 | ![](https://github.com/aesgu001/AP-tictactoe/blob/main/Player%20vs%20AI.gif) | ![](https://github.com/aesgu001/AP-tictactoe/blob/main/Player%20vs%20Player.gif) |

+**Player vs. Player** is a straightforward game of wits between two human players.
+### Unbeatable AI
-The AI applies the minimax algorithm to optimize each move, becoming an unbeatable opponent.
+**Player vs. AI** sets users against an AI that makes decisions for the non-controlled player.
+The AI applies the [minimax algorithm](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-1-introduction/?ref=lbp) to optimize each move, becoming an unbeatable opponent.
+However, the algorithm requires evaluating all possible states of the game board, meaning it has to check
-With alpha-beta pruning, computing the first move is significantly reduced roughly by 90%!
+**all 549945 of them** just to determine its first move!
+One possible solution to address this issue is by implementing the [alpha-beta pruning algorithm](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-4-alpha-beta-pruning/).
 | Without Alpha-Beta Pruning | With Alpha-Beta Pruning |
 | --- | --- |
 | ![](https://github.com/aesgu001/AP-tictactoe/blob/main/Minimax.gif) | ![](https://github.com/aesgu001/AP-tictactoe/blob/main/Alpha-Beta%20Pruning.gif) |

+As shown above, the alpha-beta pruning algorithm significantly reduced the number of searches for its first move roughly by 90%!